zenapi/description/README.md

 * utilize benefits of Lean approach
 * connection between product (API) and business strategy

-##At the same time Zen API approach MINIMIZE
+###At the same time Zen API approach will MINIMIZE
 * API development cost and time
 * manual work in API development
 * time to market